moderndatacompany/dataos.info/docs/resources/service.md

 ```
 <center><i>Resource Section Configuration for a Service</i></center>

-For detailed customization options and additional attributes of the Resource Section, refer to the [Attributes of Resource Section.](../resources/resource_grammar.md)
+For detailed customization options and additional attributes of the Resource Section, refer to the link: [Attributes of Resource Section.](../resources/resource_attributes.md)

 #### **Configuring the Service-specific Section**